Co-Working Spaces: Does One Size Fit All?

-“People in this group tend to gather information and use their imagination when it comes to problem solving.
-They often perform better in activities like brainstorming or group work.
-They are typically interested in others.”
+Diverging: “People in this group tend to gather information and use their imagination when it comes to problem-solving.
+They often perform better in activities like brainstorming or group work and are typically interested in others.”

-The co-working space environment would suit diverging individuals as they have the opportunity to work collaboratively in the lively communal areas.
-Additionally, companies can make use of the many conference and workshop rooms to hold brainstorming sessions.
-Arctic Shores have often brought various teams and functions together to have creative discussions and generate ideas from a range of perspectives.
+The co-working space environment would suit diverging individuals as they have the opportunity to work collaboratively in the lively communal areas with their peers.
+Additionally, companies can make use of the many conference and workshop rooms to hold brainstorming sessions – Arctic Shores have often brought various teams and functions together to have creative discussions and generate ideas from a range of perspectives.

-Although most co-working space providers offer tenants their own private and equipped office spaces, they are not always guaranteed to be quiet!
+Although most co-working space providers offer tenants their own equipped office spaces away from the noisier communal areas, they are not always guaranteed to be quiet!
 The flexible nature of WeWork and the range of office spaces that they provide has allowed Arctic Shores to occupy two within our London premises.
-The larger of the two usually houses sales and client services teams who are more social and collaborative in their work.
-The smaller one is used by our in-house team of scientists and researchers who need a quieter environment to concentrate on data and analysis.
+The larger of the two usually houses sales and client services teams who are more social and collaborative in their work, and the smaller one is used by our in-house team of scientists and researchers who need a quieter environment to concentrate on data and analysis.

 Such individuals can opt to concentrate on these tasks alone, or try out now ideas in their teams.
 Often, our developers choose to get their heads down and concentrate on coding at our Manchester office, but have previously held hackathons to generate new ideas and work together on our upcoming solutions.
-The resources offered by WeWork allows our team to try out their new ideas in a multitude of ways.
+The resources offered by being based within a co-working space allows our team to try out their new ideas in a multitude of ways.

 As per those who have a diverging learning style, accommodating individuals can take advantage of group work and brainstorming sessions.
-However, they may get something out of attending events like lunch and learns, or knowledge-sharing workshops.
-Such events are held on a regular basis within co-working spaces.
-They are open to the entire WeWork community and provide an opportunity to learn from (and network with) those outside your organisation.
+However, they may get something out of attending events like lunch and learns, or knowledge-sharing workshops, that are held on a regular basis within our premises.
+These practical events are open to the entire WeWork community and provide an opportunity to learn from (and network with) those outside your organisation.

 The values of co-working spaces lie in community, collaboration and learning – creating meaning and a sense of belonging through idea sharing and by helping others.
 These values are aligned and can suit any learning styles, making such environments universally suitable for all.